 Record high inflation, tightening of monetary policies and fear of recession are major concerns for the gems and jewellery sector.
 Persistent inflationary pressure and the rising cost of living have impacted consumer sentiment and reduced spending on luxury and jewellery products.

-Indian gems and jewellery industry is highly fragmented and unorganised and is majorly dominated by small jewellery shops that are run by families for years.
+Indian gems and jewellery industry is highly fragmented and unorganized and is majorly dominated by small jewellery shops that are run by families for years.
 More customers prefer these shops as the price of jewellery is usually higher in the organised market.

 SEGMENT-WISE/PRODUCT-WISE PERFORMANCE